voidsnax/hospital-appointment-system/README.md

 - Deleting a doctor with appointment history is blocked (to preserve patient records) — production would soft-delete/deactivate instead.
 - No audit logging and no automated tests yet.
-- The UI is functional but could be further polished.